eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 see [Section 5.6.2](#562-transactional-data-using-isoiec-18013-5-and-openid4vp).
 Note that neither [ISO/IEC 18013-5] nor [OpenID4VP] or [SD-JWT VC] specify the syntax and semantics of the transactional data.
-Nor do these standards specify how a Wallet Unit should process this data,or how it should be presented to the User prior to being signed.
+Nor do these standards specify how a Wallet Unit should process this data, or how it should be presented to the User prior to being signed.
 All of these aspects will need to be specified in the Attestation Rulebook or Technical Specification for the type of attestation that is being requested in the presentation request.